Developer Configuration (Usrcfg)

 xtal_mode_in_sleep = XTAL_LPS.

-Clock selection: Call
+Clock Selection: Call

-.LOW_POWER_RX_ENABLE = ENABLE, OSC2M will be automatically selected.
-Setkeep_OSC4M_on = TRUE.If the baud rate is greater than 115200 baud/s or
+.LOW_POWER_RX_ENABLE = ENABLE, OSC2M is automatically selected; need to setkeep_osc4m_on = TRUE.When baud rate > 115200 baud/s or

-UARTCFG_TypeDef uart_config[4] = { /* UART0 */ { .LOW_POWER_RX_ENABLE = DISABLE, /*Enable low power RX*/ }, /* UART1 */ { .LOW_POWER_RX_ENABLE = DISABLE, }, ... };
+UARTCFG_TypeDef uart_config[4] = { /* UART0 */ { .LOW_POWER_RX_ENABLE = DISABLE, /* Enable low power RX */ }, /* UART1 */ { .LOW_POWER_RX_ENABLE = DISABLE, }, // ... };

 Note